 Charles Davis's brother Frederick Davis (1825 - 1899) was also a prominent art dealer and you can read more about both men in 'The Palgrave Dictionary of Anglo-Jewish History' (ref 6).

-We wondered if the man in the photo below might be Frank Bramley ARA (1857 - 1915) but of course he could be a slightly older 'double'.
+We had wondered if the man in the photo below might possibly be Frank Bramley ARA (1857 - 1915) but the consensus so far is probably not, so perhaps he was an art dealer or acquaintance.
 What do you think?

 Only one of Frank Bramley's paintings was in the McCulloch Collection, but it was a famous painting which is now in the Auckland Art Gallery of New Zealand.

 The funeral of a small girl in a fishing village; the coffin is borne by four girls dressed in white, and in front are several little girls singing.

 From the Winter Exhibition catalogue we identified the painting behind him as 'The Sculpture Gallery' by Lawrence Alma Tadema.

 Sir L Alma-Tadema RA